vanpariyar/useful-tools/README.md

 - Feel Free To contribute :+1:
 - make your tool as component.
 - make sure it is Bootstrap friendly ( Not compulsory but recommanded )
+- It will sound funny, But try to do not use NPM modules ( Because of Updates )

+### Installation

+1. `git clone <REPO>`
+2. In folder `npm install`
+3. To run in Local server `npm start`

+> no need to create build we are using :octocat: github actions for this

 ### 1. Sanitize title from